bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Moving on from JavaScript we start to enter the territory of languages, libraries, and tools that are not strictly necessary for creating frontend websites but sure do make the job of creating them easier.

 One such language is TypeScript.
-Created by Microsoft, TypeScript is a “superset of JavaScript” meaning it’s JavaScript with extra features.
+Created by Microsoft, TypeScript is a “superset of JavaScript " meaning it’s JavaScript with extra features.
 Those extra features are namely a type system.

 Instead of letting JavaScript determine what types of data (i.e. numbers, strings, etc.) your variables contain or your functions return, you explicitly define the data types yourself like you would in a language such as Java or C.